gigawhitlocks/emacs-configs/README.md

 ### Shell

 Shell mode is pretty good vanilla, but I prefer to use spaces rather than tabs for indents with languages like Bash because they just tend to format more reliably.
 Tabs are .. theoretically more flexible, so maybe I can come back to consider this.

 But for now, disable `indent-tabs-mode` in shell script editing mode because I have been observing behavior from `whitespace-cleanup-mode` that when `indent-tabs-mode` is `t` it will change 4 spaces to a tab even if there are other spaces being used for indent, even on the same line, and regardless as to the never-ending debate about spaces and tabs and all that, everyone can agree that 1) mixing spaces and tabs is terrible and 2) your editor shouldn't be mixing spaces and tabs automatically at pre-save time.

 ```emacs-lisp
 (add-hook 'sh-mode-hook
 	  (lambda ()
 	    (defvar-local indent-tabs-mode nil)))
 ```

+-   TODO I don't know if this still works 👆

 ### Salt